-Previously known as the “Disticts” and also known as “Western Counties”, held across two weekends in June at Millfield, a long course (50m) pool.
+Previously known as the “Disticts” or “Western Counties”, held across two weekends in June usually at Millfield, a long course (50m) pool.

 There are entry times for this competition that must be achieved at any Level 1, 2 or 3 open meet*

-Commonly known as “Nationals”, held across four days in July at Ponds Forge, Sheffield, a long course (50m) pool.
+Commonly known as “Nationals”, held across five days in July/August at Ponds Forge, Sheffield, a long course (50m) pool.

 There are entry times for this competition that must be achieved at any Level 1 or 2 open meet*

 Age range for this competition is 11-14.

 As you would expect, the entry times for each competition gets progressively tougher through the County, Regional and National competitions.
 All entry times are available on the Competition Page.

 * The ASA run a system for licencing open meets.
 Depending on the quality of the pool, timing equipment and officials, a meet may be granted a Level 1, 2, 3 or 4.